The code for deg*10000 and 'miles'

 -- Thing to tailor

--- *Locations*, *Info* -- the two tables
+-- *Locations* -- the table

 -- Scaling of lat, lon; here using *10000 in MEDIUMINT